When do I need vacant property insurance?

 What is a void period?

-A void period is when there is no one staying overnight at the premises for a length of time.
+A void period, also known as an unoccupied period, is when there is no one staying overnight at the premises for a length of time.
 This length of time can vary, but the longer a residential property is empty, the longer an issue might go unnoticed.

-Typically, a void period of 30 days or more can require specialist insurance such as ours.
-This can be longer for student lets.
+Typically, a void period of 30 days or more can require cover from a specialist insurance provider.
+Student lets might see an extended period of being empty, which we can also help with.

 What could happen to make a property vacant?